 Let’s take a deeper look at the tasting notes and the wine’s review statistics:

-The wine has a clear garnet color, it is dense and quite opaque, with the rim-color on the purple side.
+The wine has a clear garnet color, it is transparent and quite deep, with the rim-color of a bright crimson shade.

-The nose is clean and rich with no signs of wine faults.
-The main flavors on the first nose are those of red fruits – red sour cherry and cranberry, then come the secondary, savory flavors of red spice pepper, moist wood and leather.
+The nose is rich and insistent, with no signs of wine faults.
+The main flavors on the first nose are those of red fruits mixed with elegant savory notes: wildberry, redcurrant, rose hips, sour cherry, cherry tomato, red mirabelle, wormwood and cherry tree sap.
+Later on, come noble-savory flavors of red bell peeper, oakwood, and black tea.